DarkIlluminatus/NLPAGE/README.md

 - Some sort of device through which you can access the internet.
 - On that device: An interface of any sort for a NLP capable text generator such as ChatGPT, Copilot (any of them including the former BingChat), Grok, BLOOM, BERT, the upcoming ERNIE, or pretty much any other well done NLP interface.
 That's it. that's all you need.
 UPDATE: Websim is particularly amazing with this!
 Just drop in the .git and watch the magic happen.
 You can do this with most of our projects as they are tailored for AI of all sorts.

-Dependencies: The ability to read and understand the System Requirements, the How to Install, and the prompt itself while also being able and willing to uphold the conditions of the conditional GPL 3.0 as described in the LICENSE file and in the prompt itself.
+Dependencies: The ability to read and understand the System Requirements, the How to Install, and the prompt itself while also being able and willing to uphold the conditions the OMARG-AIR-AID universal public License as described in the LICENSE file and in this prompt.
 This is not a limitation by design, it's a limitation enforced by most NLP Interface's Original Source Models, and therefore we had no choice but to leave it in to ensure the NLP(AGE) software will willingly cooperate in performing as itself.

 How to install: